Why the CPP now has a $500 billion surplus

 Despite these higher tolls, the highway is widely used because it can significantly reduce travel time for commuters in the Greater Toronto Area.
 For thousands of drivers per day, the time savings outweigh the higher cost.

 CPP Investments has also indicated publicly that it expects a 13% return per year for the next two years.
-In the image below, taken from the Globe and Mail on March 7, 2026, CPP Investments anticipates increasing the fund from roughly $780 billion in 2026 to $1 trillion by 2028.
-This implies an annual return of approximately 13% over those two years and an increase in the surplus from $500 billion to over $600 billion.
+In the image below, taken from the Globe and Mail on March 7, 2026, CPP Investments anticipates increasing the fund from $781 billion in 2026 to $1 trillion by 2028.

 By forecasting using the average return of the last 15 years (as pension experts recommend), the amount needed to meet all CPP pension commitments becomes much less.
+The fund only needs to be $250 billion in size, presuming an ongoign 10% return.
 This means our CPP fund is closer to 300% funded, with a $500 billion surplus.

 To put the scale of these figures into perspective: